SandyPantsLai/rails-pg-example-shop/README.md

 bundle exec rake db:migrate
 ```

-You can now launch the app with `bundle exec rails s` and view the frontend at http://localhost:3000/.
+You can now launch the app with `bundle exec puma -C config/puma.rb` and view the frontend at http://localhost:3000/.
 The admin UI can be found at http://localhost:3000/admin/.

 ## To Do
 - Add more versions of this store as new branches
 - Update to Rails 6 once the new version of `solidus-auth-devise` is out (so v2.3.0+) which should include a fix for this [issue](https://github.com/solidusio/solidus_auth_devise/issues/174) preventing the app from running properly on Heroku with Rails 6.